 Following the BCC transmittal public hearing, the proposed amendment will be transmitted to the Florida Department of Economic Opportunity (DEO) and other State agencies for review and comment.
-Staff expects to receive comments from DEO and/or the other State agencies in April 2023.
+Staff expects to receive comments from DEO and/or the other State agencies in May 2023.
 Pursuant to 163.3184, Florida Statutes, the proposed amendment must be adopted within 180 days of receipt of the comment letter.
-The adoption hearings are tentatively scheduled before the LPA on April 20, 2023, and before the BCC in May 2023.